Excision-Mail/Excision-Mail/README.md

 ## Functionality Goals

 * Complete email server
-  * Automated statistics reporting
+  * automated statistics reporting
   * alias management
-  * compression support for POP3 + IMAP (for minimizing data usage on mobile clients)
+  * compression support for minimizing data usage on mobile clients
-  *
+  * full encryption support, using TLSA records for [DANE](https://halon.io/blog/what-is-dane/) protocol support
+  * automatic management of certificates from [Lets Encrypt](https://letsencrypt.org/)
+  * spam classification and automatic learning using [Rspamd](https://rspamd.com)
+  * OpenPGP support, including Web Key Service with Web Key Directory for automatic key exchange protocol

 * Very efficient
 Minimal requirements: 1GB RAM + 1 core.
 For full functionality, including virus detection from ClamAV: 1GB RAM + 1GB swap + 1 core.

 * Easy to build and upgrade
- There should be no differences between upgrading a previous install and starting an install from scratch if using the same configurations for both pathways.
+ There should be no differences between upgrading a previous install and starting an install from scratch, if using the same configurations for both pathways.

 * Allow each configuration to be overriden using user defined local configs, which are untouched over upgrades.